 Our pupils regularly visit their town of either Ripon or Bedale (about a 10 minute walk from our Bedale site).
 In Bedale the pupils can experience the Ice house; touring Bedale House and learning about the town’s history, researching places to visit in tourist information, tasting delicious snacks from the Artisan bakery; library, museum.
-Other places to visit nearby include Bedale harbour, Big Sheep Little Cow; Leech house; the local leisure centre for swimming lessons; a wide range of shops, banks and a large park.
-Some of our secondary pupils visit Hill-Top farm every week to participate in a range of activities including dry-stone walling and feeding the animals.
+Other places to visit nearby include Big Sheep Little Cow; Leech house; the local leisure centre for swimming lessons; a wide range of shops, banks and a large park.
+Some of our secondary pupils visit Hill-Top farm every week to participate in a range of activities to support City & Guild qualification in Agriculture including dry-stone walling and animal husbandry.

 We pride ourselves on being an active part of the local community and regularly visit the Methodist church for a variety of different experiences and The Millings (a care home for the elderly), where in the past we have interviewed some of the residents and even had a competition on Wii sports!!!
 Every year, around 50 of our pupils are even invited to join the Rotary Club for a visit to Lightwater Valley!
 School led the way for Bedale to become the second Makaton Friendly town in the UK, through training workshop with our local community.

 Our Ripon school aspires to become a valued part of the Ripon community.